rizsotto/Constantine/README.md

 Prerequisites
 -------------

-Clang 3.1 or a newer from SVN.
+Clang from SVN.
 Description for that you can find from [clang getting started][1].

-r164964 (from trunk) is known to be working.
-(Mon,  1 Oct 2012)
+r165486 (from trunk) is known to be working.
+(Tue,  9 Oct 2012)

 How to build
 ------------